storyfeet/hammer-rules/rules.md

     * Whodunnit
 * Character Cards :
     * Role
-    * Story Arc
+    * Goal
     * Trait
     * Skill
 * Many Dice

-Key Concept: Bidding
+Key Concept: Bid For GM
 -----------------

-All conflict resolution in Shoehorn Circle is done by bidding dice.

-For example, Becoming the next Games Master (GM) or Succeeding of Failing at an action.
+Throughout the story players will have opportunities to Bid to become GM.

+To do this first, all players reveal how many dice the have.
+If any player has None, they recieve 1.

-To do this, all players eligable to bid, begin by hiding all of their dice, choosing a number to bid, putting that many dice forward in their closed fist.
+The all players hide all of their dice.
+They then select a number to bid by putting that many in a closed fist in the middle of the table.
+(Leaving the rest hidden behind their other hand.)

 Once all players have put forward their bid.
-All players reveal how many dice they bid, and then roll them.
-The player with the highest roll wins the bid, and pays those dice to the bank.
+All players reveal the dice in their hand and then roll them.

+The player with the highest roll wins the bid, and pays those dice and becomes the next GM.

 All other players keep the dice they bid.